sfc-aqua/quisp/README.md

 A few tools (mainly scripts) can be used to make development a bit easier.
 Look around in the `bin` folder of this project.

+## Others
+Kaaki's latest version used for the master's thesis is accessible in the LinkLayerProtocol branch.
+(Master is quite old now...)